sbhunia/scefsta/README.md

     - More detailed instructions for the gas_time_plotter.py file are included in the /plots directory for compiling the code and getting the data to be compiled.
 1. project_code
     - This directory houses the entirety of the NEXT.js application that serves as the user interface.
 The config.js file at /project_code/config.js holds the smart contract information needed to interface with the deployed smart contract.
 The /project_code/constants.js code houses many string constants for the application that allows for changing all instances of API calls and naming conventions throughout the app.
 The /project_code/styles directory has all the css files used in the project, /pages has all of the routable pages inside the application, and the /components directory has any react component that is utilized within the /pages directory or within another react component.
+    - More detailed instructions for compiling this code is in the "Installation" section of the README
 1. truffle
     - The truffle directory houses the smart contracts that are deployed on the blockchain network that is interfaced by the NEXT.js application in /project_code.
 The /build directory contains the ABI information that must be copied into the /project_code/config.js file after deploying the smart contract.
 The /contracts directory houses the smart contracts themselves, and the /test directory holds some smart contract tests as well as the test for smart contract API latency.
     - Instructions on how to deploy the smart contracts with truffle are given below in the "Deploying smart contract" section.